Private Rented Accommodation

 Private Accommodation Advice Sessions with Student Welfare

-Finding Private Accommodation online zoom drop-in sessions will take place on the following dates:
+Finding Private Accommodation online Microsoft Teams drop-in sessions will take place on the following dates:

 The following guides are primarily for those who are new to Glasgow and flat hunting: